 In 2017, with Trump’s backing, Congressional Republicans introduced a “skinny repeal” to cripple the ACA without a comprehensive replacement to mitigate the fallout for American health care consumers and providers.
 The effort failed in the U.S. Senate with the late Sen. John McCain, a Republican, casting the decisive “no” vote, per Kaiser Health News.

 The Elimination of the Individual Mandate and Other Legislative Changes to Obamacare

 The failure of “skinny repeal” effectively ended Republicans’ efforts to destroy the ACA by legislative means.
 Later in 2017, however, Congressional Republicans did succeed in doing what the Supreme Court chose not to do five years earlier: eliminate the individual mandate.

 They did so by turning the Supreme Court majority’s rationale for upholding the ACA against it.
 Because the court interpreted the individual mandate as a tax, it could be eliminated as part of a broader change to the U.S. tax system.
-The Tax Cuts and Jobs Act of 2017 (TCJA), the most dramatic overhaul of the U.S. tax code in a generation, presented a golden opportunity.
+The TCJA, the most dramatic overhaul of the U.S. tax code in a generation, presented a golden opportunity.

 Executive Branch Efforts to Weaken the Affordable Care Act